KhanhPham05/NeoFanDoc/docs/setup/setup_idea.md

 1. Select an OS option that your PC is running. ![](idea_os_select.png)
 2. Scroll down to see the download option for Community Edition and **click Download**. ![](idea_com.png)

+With IDEA and JDK installed, we are ready to start set up the code for your mod !